 About The Queensferry Crossing

-The Queensferry Crossing is due to open in May 2017.
+The Queensferry Crossing is due to open mid-July - end August 2017.
 This forms the centrepiece of a major upgrade to the cross-Forth transport corridor in the east of Scotland, representing a total Scottish Government investment of £1.325 to £1.35 billion, releasing £245 million worth of savings since construction started in June 2011.

 The 1.7 miles (2.7km) structure will be the longest three-tower, cable-stayed bridge in the world and also by far the largest to feature cables which cross mid-span.
 This innovative design provides extra strength and stiffness, allowing the towers and the deck to be more slender and elegant.